sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 ## A remark on the testing pyramid

-We have no scientific evidence that the testing pyramid or, the idea of prioritizing design for testability and focusing on unit tests, is efficient.
+We have no scientific evidence that the testing pyramid or, the idea of prioritising design for testability and focusing on unit tests, is efficient.
 However, the software development community of practice has been relying on it for years and companies, from small to large sizes, have been advocating it.

 That being said, in our point of view, the testing pyramid approach is viable in most of enterprise / business systems.
 Imagine an [ERP](https://en.wikipedia.org/wiki/Enterprise_resource_planning) or a [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management) system.
-Most business rules there can be expressed by classes/units exchanging messages and tranforming data.
+Most business rules there can be expressed by classes/units exchanging messages and transforming data.
 Unit tests will then pay off as testers can easily gain control and observability of the actions of the system.

 However, in many other systems, unit testing might not be enough.
 Imagine the